maxharlow/pantiler/README.md

 Tilefiles are written in Yaml or Json.
 There is an `example.yaml` included for reference.

-* `host` -- the location the tiles will be served from
+* `host` The location the tiles will be served from.
-* `zoomFrom` -- the most zoomed-out level of tiles to generate
+* `zoomFrom` The most zoomed-out level of tiles to generate.
-* `zoomTo` -- the most zoomed-in level of tiles to generate
+* `zoomTo` The most zoomed-in level of tiles to generate.
-* `fonts` -- (optional) an array of inputs linking to fonts in TTF or OTF format, which can then be referenced by name in the styling
+* `fonts` An array of *inputs* specifying fonts in TTF or OTF format, which can then be referenced by name in the styling.
+Optional.
-* `sprites` -- (optional) an array of  linking to images in SVG format, which can then be referenced by name in the styling
+* `sprites` An array of *inputs* specifying images in SVG format, which can then be referenced by name in the styling.
+Optional.
-* `sources` -- an array of sources, described below
+* `sources` An array of *sources*.
-* `styling` -- follows the [Vector Tile Style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/), though with the `glyphs` and `sources` sections automatically generated, and so onlyneeds to include a `layers` section at a minimum, which should expect a source named `primary`

-The styling can be generated with [Maputnik](https://maputnik.github.io/).
+* `styling` Follows the [Vector Tile Style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/), though with the `glyphs` and `sources` sections automatically generated, and so only needs to include a `layers` section at a minimum, which should expect a source named `primary`.
+This can be generated with [Maputnik](https://maputnik.github.io/).

 Inputs have this format:

-* `name` -- A unique name for this input
+* `name` A unique name for this input.
-* `url` -- (specify either this or `path`) For a file that should be downloaded from the web
+* `url` Specify either this or `path`.
+For a file that should be downloaded from the web.
-* `path` -- (specify either this or `url`) For a file that exists somewhere on your computer
+* `path` Specify either this or `url`.
+For a file that exists somewhere on your computer.
-* `format` -- (optional) If the `path`/`url` doesn't end with an extension indicating the file format, give it here
+* `format` If the `path`/`url` doesn't end with an extension indicating the file format, specify it here.
+Optional.

 Inputs are merged together to produce each output.
 If the file is determined to be a Zip file (either through the extension or specified with `format`) it will be decompressed.
 Any `pdf` or `txt` files are ignored.
 If there is only one file left(or the files left constitute a Shapefile) that gets passed through to the next stage.
 If there are multiple files left then you'll get an error.

 Sources have this format:

-* `name` -- A unique name for this source
+* `name` A unique name for this source.
-* `system` -- A [Proj](https://proj.org/) string describing the spatial reference system (note [this FAQ item about axis ordering](https://proj.org/faq.html#why-is-the-axis-ordering-in-proj-not-consistent))
+* `system` A [Proj](https://proj.org/) string describing the spatial reference system (note [this FAQ item about axis ordering](https://proj.org/faq.html#why-is-the-axis-ordering-in-proj-not-consistent)).
-* `fieldLongitude` -- (optional) If the input is a CSV with longitude/latitude columns, give the column names here
+* `fieldLongitude` For CSV inputs with separate coordinates, specify the longitude column name.
+Optional.
-* `fieldLatitude` -- (optional) If the input is a CSV with longitude/latitude columns, give the column names here
+* `fieldLatitude` For CSV inputs with separate coordinates, specify the latitude column name.
+Optional.
-* `inputs` -- an array of inputs, described above
+* `inputs` An array of *inputs* specifying geographical data.
-* `outputs` -- an array of outputs, described below
+* `outputs` An array of *outputs*.

 Outputs have this format:

-* `name` -- A unique name for this output, which can then be referenced as a source layer in the styling
+* `name` A unique name for this output, which can then be referenced as a source layer in the styling.
-* `layer` -- (optional) The name of the layer from the input that this output should use, defaults to the first layer it finds
+* `layer` The name of the layer from the input that this output should use, defaults to the first layer it finds.
+Optional.
-* `fields` -- (optional) An object listing fields you want in the output to the names of those fields in the input layer
+* `fields` An object listing fields you want in the output to the names of those fields in the input layer.
+Optional.
-* `zoomMin` -- (optional) The most zoomed-out level of tiles that should include this data
+* `zoomMin` The most zoomed-out level of tiles that should include this data.
+Optional.
-* `zoomMax` -- (optional) The most zoomed-in level of tiles that should include this data
+* `zoomMax` The most zoomed-in level of tiles that should include this data.
+Optional.

 Example